Peter Dorman

-Peter FitzGerald Dorman (born 1948) is an epigrapher, philologist, and Egyptologist.
+Peter FitzGerald Dorman (born 1948) is an American epigrapher, philologist, and Egyptologist.
 Recently a professor of history and archaeology at the American University of Beirut (AUB), he served as the 15th President of the university from 2008 to 2015.
 He spent most of his career as a professor and chair in the department of Near Eastern Languages and Civilizations (NELC) of the University of Chicago, and was director of Chicago House in Luxor, the Epigraphic Survey field project of the Oriental Institute.
 He is presently a professor emeritus of the University of Chicago.